 The liingo weighs 9 pounds without the LATCH bin, which adds about another pound.
 That’s in the same weight range as average infant car seats, but still plenty portable.
 The size limits are on the generous end of infant car seats and will fit nearly all babies beyond their first birthday.
 While the liingo’s price tag is a little on the high side, it’s still in line with most “premium” infant car seats and much less than the original liing.
 Like the liing, liingo is made in Canada – read about more car seats made in the USA and Canada.

 Just like the liing, the new liingo is compatible with some awesome strollers.
-Pair it with the new Babyzen Yoyo2 (also available here) and the car seat adapter for the ultimate, ultra-compact, ultra-light travel system.
+Pair it with the new Babyzen Yoyo2 (also available here) and the car seat adapter for the ultimate, ultra-compact, ultra-light travel system – you saw that combo in the featured image at the top of this article.
 Another great option is the Silver Cross Jet 2020 with its car seat adapter, which is a little more budget-friendly.